 Effective January 1, 2023, BACB examinations are only authorized to be administered in Australia, Canada, the United Kingdom (UK), and the United States (US).
 For more information regarding this change, please visit the International Development and Support page.

 Due to typical examination-security concerns associated with remote testing, the BACB restricts remote testing in select geographic regions as needed.

-Remote testing is currently restricted in the following countries and US states:
+Remote testing is currently restricted in the following US state:

-These countries and states still offer in-person testing.
-Candidates attempting to test remotely in restricted countries or states will have their score invalidated and will be subject to disciplinary action.
+This state still offers in-person testing.
+Candidates who test or attempt to test remotely in this restricted state will have their examination results invalidated and will be subject to disciplinary action.

 The Behavior Analyst Certification Board® (BACB®) is a nonprofit 501(c)(3) organization established to meet professional credentialing needs identified by behavior analysts, governments, and consumers of behavior-analytic services.

 The BACB offers three certification examinations: the Registered Behavior Technician® (RBT®), Board Certified Assistant Behavior Analyst® (BCaBA®), and Board Certified Behavior Analyst (BCBA®).